MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Groups/Invoke-MgBetaForwardGroupThreadPostInReplyTo.md

 ## SYNOPSIS
 Forward a post to a recipient.
-You can specify both the parent conversation and thread in the request, nor, you can specify just the parent thread without the parent conversation.
+You can specify both the parent conversation and thread in the request, \nor, you can specify just the parent thread without the parent conversation.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Invoke-MgForwardGroupThreadPostInReplyTo](/powershell/module/Microsoft.Graph.Groups/Invoke-MgForwardGroupThreadPostInReplyTo?view=graph-powershell-1.0)

 ## SYNTAX